algorealmInc/SwarmNL/README.md

             peer: node4_peer_id,
         };

-        let stream_id = node.send_to_network(fetch_request).await.unwrap();
+        // Get a stream id to track the request let stream_id = node.send_to_network(fetch_request).await.unwrap();

+        // Poll for the result
         if let Ok(result) = node.recv_from_network(stream_id).await {
             // Here, the request data was simply echoed by the remote peer assert_eq!(AppResponse::FetchData(fetch_key), result);